AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Delete Invitation`

-Delete an Invitation for a User.
+Delete an invitation for a user.

 ### Request